escapist21/portfolio-website/content/authors/admin/_index.md

 - Visitors
 ---

 Sourav Adhikari works as a consulting Data Scientist at Policy & Development Advisory Group.
-His interests and work include automation in data extracction and cleaning processes, web scraping of various data sources, analysis of large scale socio-economic-political and demographic datasets, GIS based visualizations & statistical modelling.
-His other interests include effective usage of data in decision-making and public-policy sphere, as well as democratisation of data using participatory methods.
+His interests and work include automation of data analysis workflows, web-scraping of various data sources, analysis of large scale socio-economic-political and demographic datasets, GIS based visualizations & statistical modelling.
+His other interests include effective usage of data in decision-making, public-policy and politics.
+He believes in  democratisation of data using participatory methods and supports the free and open-source software (FOSS) community.